Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is only 33% (2/6 parameters have descriptions).
-The tool description does not explain any parameters further, so it fails to compensate for the low coverage.
+Schema description coverage is only 33% (only limit and tag_id have descriptions).
+The description does not explain any parameters, failing to compensate for low schema coverage.
+Users must infer meaning from parameter names and defaults.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.